AngeloGalav/image-processing-and-computer-vision/2023-05-29 - Batch-Norm, AlexNet, ZFNET.md

 - It has 2D _learnable parameters_ $𝜸_𝒋$ and $𝜷_𝒋$, for each dimension $D$ ($j = 1,...,D$).

 But also...
 At test time, we do not want to stochastically _depend_ on the _other items_ in the mini-batch: we want the _output to depend only on the input_, __deterministically__.
-D

 Mean and variance become _two constant_ values, the _final values_ of the __running averages__ computed at _training time_.